ms/buildtogether.tech/git-solo/index.md

 asked Git to save using `git add`.
 The second paragraph, "Changes not staged for commit", shows that I have modified `version-control.md` (this chapter) since I last asked Git to save a snapshot.
-Both paragraphs tell me that I can use `git restore` with or without the `--staged` flag to put a file back the way it was if I decide I don't want to save the changes I've made.
+Both paragraphs tell me that I can use `git restore` with or without the `--staged` option to put a file back the way it was if I decide I don't want to save the changes I've made.

 I can use `git restore` to recover an old version of a file from any previous